SOTI Connect Installation/ Upgrade Issues

 • A specific OEM model does not support action X, which is otherwise supported by all other OEM models.
 To support common properties/actions, SOTI Connect marks the action as "Unavailable".

-Issue Prevention
+Prevention

 There are no workarounds for this specific issue since the action becomes genuinely unavailable on the OEM side.
 However, to prevent such situation:

-1. Delete the "Unavailable" action.
+1. Delete the "Unavailable" action from the rule or configuration.

 Cannot Run SOTI Connect Installer: App Activation Error